Travelling wave analysis of a mathematical model of glioblastoma growth: Previous work

 In this paper we will be concerned with the analysis of an individual-based model put forward by Gerlee and Nelander \cite{Gerlee2012}.
 In the initial study, it was shown that the average behaviour of the cell-based model can be described by a set of coupled PDEs, similar to the Fisher equation, which exhibit travelling wave solutions.
 A combination of analytical and numerical techniques made it possible to calculate the wave speed of the solutions, and it was shown to closely approximate the velocity of the tumour margin in the cell-based model.

-In this paper we extend the analysis of the model, and show that under certain conditions, a closed form expression of the wave speed can be obtained, and that an approximate solution for the front shape can be derived.
+In this paper we extend the analysis of the model, and show that if one assumes that cell migration occurs much faster than proliferation, then a closed form expression of the wave speed can be obtained, and also that an approximate solution for the front shape can be derived.
 The paper is organised as follows: in section 3 we present the cell-based model and its continuum counter-part.
 Section 4 is concerned with obtaining a closed form expression for the wave speed, and in section 5 we derive an asymptotic solution to the system.
 Finally we conclude and discuss the implications of the results in section 6.